deepsm007/tools/rh-gitleaks/README.md

 ### Options not listed under --help

-To reset/refresh your Pattern Distribution Server API token, run `rh-gitleaks login`.
+To reset/refresh your Pattern Server API token, run `rh-gitleaks login`.

-To remove your Pattern Distribution Server API token, run `rh-gitleaks logout`.
+To remove your Pattern Server API token, run `rh-gitleaks logout`.

 To reset your configuration, run `rh-gitleaks configure`